adibender/coalitions/README.md

 ## 3  GRUENE       0.15116  326.0
 ## 5   LINKE       0.09302  200.6
 ```

+We see that the Percentage of votes awarded to CDU/CSU after redistribution
+rises from 41% to almost 48%.

+And lastly, calculate the number of seats awarded to the remaining parties according to Saint-Lague/Scheppers (`sls`):

 ```r
 seats <- sls(result, seats = 598)  ## calculate seat distribution in parliament via Sainte-Lague/Scheppers